TaeyoonKim-DS/DS-Projects/Project1_UoELogoDetection/readme.md

 - NumPy

 ## Contact
-For any inquiries or feedback, please contact [Taeyoon Kim](taeyoon.kim.ds@gmail.com).
+For any inquiries or feedback, please contact (taeyoon.kim.ds@gmail.com).